mc0/okq/README.md

   See QLPEEK; except the right-most

-* QREM queue eventId
+* QACK queue eventId

-  Remove an event from a queue.
-Should be done after the event is successfully consumed.
+  Acknowledge an event has been successfully consumed, removing it from the queue permanently.

   Returns the number of events removed